Ellerhold/fs2es-indexer/README.md

 If you enable `elasticsearch:index_file_dates` in your `config.yml` the indexer will add these two fields to the elasticsearch document.
 Please be aware that populating these fields takes time and will cause a slower indexing run.

-Please be aware: the last modified date wont get updated immediately because this would put much more stress on the server.
+Please be aware: the last modified date won't get updated immediately because this would put much more stress on the server.
 These dates will be updated once a full indexing is run.
 This depends on your configured `wait_time`!